 TROOPING THE COLOUR: Get your dose of pomp and pageantry at this parade celebrating the Queen's (official) birthday.
 The Household Division — the Queen's personal troops — are on show at Horse Guards Parade, including 200 horses and 400 musicians, and the Queen herself overseeing proceedings.
-9 June
+8 June

-SOHO WAITERS' RACE: Look out for waiters sprinting around Soho with a tray of drinks — it'll be the annual Soho Waiter's Race taking place.
+SOHO WAITERS' RACE: Look out for waiters sprinting around Soho with a tray of drinks — it'll be the annual Soho Waiter's Race taking place at the Soho Society Fete.
 Around 30 participants normally take part, the aim being to cross the finish line first without spilling any of the drinks on the tray.
 One of London's wackier events that has to be seen to be believed.
-1 July
+30 June

 PEARLY KINGS AND QUEENS HARVEST FESTIVAL: Nothing signals the end of summer better than a harvest festival.
-The Pearly Kings and Queens will be out in their button-bedecked finery for this traditional festival at Guildhall Yard, with Morris and maypole dancing and marching bands.
-30 September
+The Pearly Kings and Queens are usually out in their button-bedecked finery for this traditional festival at Guildhall Yard, with Morris and maypole dancing and marching bands.
+This year's festival hasn't yet been announced.
+September

 If you're lucky enough to have a garden, pick up some tips for it.
 No garden of your own?
 Get your fill of flowers and greenery at these events:

 CHELSEA AND BELGRAVIA IN BLOOM: Two of London's wealthiest areas hold their own free flower festivals to coincide with the nearby Chelsea Flower Show.
 Look out for floral installations, special events, and offers in local shops and businesses.
-Chelsea in Bloom (21-26 May) takes on a Summer of Love theme this year, while a short walk away at Belgravia in Bloom (19-26 May) they're celebrating all things Frida Kahlo.
-There's even a Frida's Parlour pop-up opening on Elizabeth Street (19 May-16 June) with creative workshops and activities (booking required) inspired by Kahlo's work and her Mexican roots.
+Chelsea in Bloom (20-25 May) takes on an Under The Sea theme this year, while a short walk away at Belgravia in Bloom (20-25 May) they're celebrating the language of flowers.

-NATIONAL PARK CITY WEEK: London's first ever National Park City Week encourages Londoners to get outside and enjoy green spaces and waterways.
+NATIONAL PARK CITY WEEK: London's National Park City Week encourages Londoners to get outside and enjoy green spaces and waterways.
 The full programme hasn't yet been announced, but keep an eye on the website.
-21-29 July
+20-28 July

-ZIP WIRE: The world's longest inner-city zip line is coming back to London, but instead of returning to Vauxhall, it's at a new location on South Bank.
-That means views over the London Eye and Parliament while you travel 225m back to earth.
-Even better, up to three people can ride at the same time, so pick your friends wisely.
-22 May-9 September
+ZIP WIRE: The world's largest and fastest inner-city zip line is coming back to London, offering views over the capital while you travel 225m back to earth.
+Even better, up to four people can now ride at the same time, so pick your friends wisely.
+12 June-15 September

-ZOO NIGHTS: For five Fridays, London Zoo stays open late for adults only, giving the public a chance to see the animals when some of them are at their most active.
+ZOO NIGHTS: For four Fridays, London Zoo stays open late for adults only, giving the public a chance to see the animals when some of them are at their most active.
 Special events also take place including a food market, live music, entertainment and special tours.
-1-29 June
+7-28 June

 LONDON PRIDE: Pride is so much more than a parade of rainbow flags.
 The whole festival goes on for almost a month with all manner of events (to be announced).
 Of course, it all culminates in that parade on 7 July.
-9 June-7 July
+8 June-6 July

 BUCKINGHAM PALACE SUMMER OPENING: For a few weeks each summer, us commoners are invited to step inside Buckingham Palace and get an idea of what goes on in there.
 Visitors to the State Rooms summer opening can see inside the 19 rooms where the Royal family hosts important guests, including the Throne Room.
-21 July-30 September
+20 July-29 September

 Will all this going on, you'll be needing to refuel.
 Here's our pick of summery food and drink options: